3 Settings for Sports Photography

 Nikon D5, Sigma TC-2001 2x, Sigma 120-300mm ƒ/2.8 DG OS HSM | S, ISO 1400, ƒ/5.6, 1/4000

 Many cameras offer a second button on the back that your right thumb can push.
-For example, you can enter your menu and separate the focus from the shutter release.
-This way, you make the back button with your thumb, keep it held, and follow the action.
+This way, you can enter the menu and separate the focus from the shutter release.
+You press the back button with your thumb, keep it held, and follow the action.
 Then, press the shutter release with your index finger when you want to take a photo.
 Using these settings will increase the probability of in-focus images.

 I highly recommend getting out your camera and studying the Auto Focus section.
 Each camera is different from all other cameras and valid even if you own the same brand name.

-Also, search the internet by putting in your camera and looking for videos where someone has already studied the camera and discovered the advantages of specific settings.
+Also, search the Internet by putting in your camera and looking for videos in which someone has already studied the camera and discovered the advantages of specific settings.

 Nikon D5, Sigma TC-2001 2x, Sigma 120-300mm ƒ/2.8 DG OS HSM | S, ISO 4500, ƒ/5.6, 1/4000